23gauravS/laravel-pwa/README.md

 * **Bagisto Rest API**: v2.1

 ### 3. Installation:
 * Note: Make sure Bagisto Rest API v2.1 installed and configured.
-If not then install and confiure using the following link.
+If not then install and configure using the following link.

 ```
 https://github.com/bagisto/rest-api